Robot Wars

 Origin

-Starting in late 1992, I began to create images of fighting machines that would give people a sense of what thisad93 was all about and to generate some excitement.
+Starting in late 1992, I began to create images of fighting machines that would give people a sense of what this was all about and to generate some excitement.
 I didn’t bother trying to make my robots operational — I just wanted to make them look cool and have the illusion of working elements.

 To attract entries, I placed advertisements in two publications: Radio Control Car Model Car and Art Week, a West Coast art magazine.
 I received a total of 70 requests for entry forms, which resulted in 17 actual entries for the first event.